-The mental health fund has a total fund balance of 463,338, which is a increase of \$996,093 from the prior year.
+The mental health fund has a total fund balance of \$856,725, which is an increase of \$393,387 from the prior year.
 Key factor in this increase is as follows:

-Increase in state funding for allowed growth and community service funding and steady expenses.

-The secondary roads fund has a total fund balance of \$3,257,688, which is a increase of \$218,127 from the prior year.
+Steady state funding for allowed growth and community service funding, steady property tax revenue, and a one-time settlement from a service provider for \$667,500 combined with an increase in expenditures contributed to the overall increase in fiscal 2012.
+The secondary roads fund has a total fund balance of \$3,568,211, which is an increase of \$310,523 from the prior year.
 Key factor to this increase was primarily the result of the timing of road and bridge projects undertaken during the year.